nathanzhuang1/Tech-Haven-Store/README.md

 - File Reader & Scanner
 - Try and catch to read/write a file
 - Calling getter and setter methods and creating a toString method
-- Calling private instance variables, assigning reference and primitive values,
+- Calling private instance variables, assigning reference and primitive values

 ## Areas of Concern
 - Some features may need updates for compatibility since this was built over 1 year ago